Who, What and Why is Captain Realty?

-A thoroughly clean functioning apartment, NOT priced at the top of the rental market will always rent.
-I live in and own a 6 unit building that is neither next to the train or in one of the city's most desirableneighborhoods, and I have never had a unit empty for more than your typical 30 day turn-around process.
+A thoroughly clean and functioning apartment, NOT priced at the top of the rental market will always rent.
+I have lived in and own a 6 unit building that is neither next to the train or in one of the city's most desirable neighborhoods, and I have never had a unit empty for more than your typical 30 day turn-around process.
 This is typical of live-in owner buildings because a live-in owner selects his/her tenants with care, and prospective tenants know that their issues will be dealt with immediately and those looking to scam will stay away.

 What about single family homes?

 If you have sufficient income to not be married to your home, and not live paycheck to paycheck, then Chicago is full of some of the most delicious homes in America.
 Really, I never get sick of searching for homes here because there is always something intriguing.
 My interest lies in homes with either historical character or properties that show the potential to be transformed into a modern living space, along with truly unique spaces.
 So basically, anything that is 'new construction' (a pejorative term for homes built hastily, without regard to architectural detail or quality materials) is out.
 Otherwise, even a raised 50's ranch has the potential to be an open floor plan home with a cathedral ceiling and an abundance of light.
 I have the ability to help the home buyer envision a home's true potential.
 We'll talk it out.
 Draw it.
 Bring in an architect or builder.
 Eventually, my buyer gets it.